MicrochipTech/meta-microchip-ota/README.txt

    # Mutual TLS options for example with nginx and hawkbit.
    # The certificate common name embedded in mTLS certificate
-   # must be the same as the id in swupdate.cfg or with the -i command line option
+   # must be the same as the id (SWUPDATE_SURICATTA_ID) in swupdate.cfg or with the -i command line option
    #SWUPDATE_USE_MTLS = "1"
    #SWUPDATE_MTLS_CERT_PATH = "/path/to/certs"
    #SWUPDATE_MTLS_CERT_NAME = "certificat-name.cert.pem"
-   #SWUPDATE_MTLS_CERT_COMMON_NAME = "COMMON-NAME"

    # Use a custom CA certificate for example a self-signed CA for the update artifact server.
    # Note that the suffix must be .crt